Explore the countryside in a Mini Cooper

 Your tour route takes in stunning beaches, glorious lochs and majestic glens including Glencoe

 Enjoy award-winning seafood at your Loch Linnhe hotel

 Discover the Isle of Mull's hidden gems in style

 Your Mull hotel overlooks the colourful harbour at Tobermory

 Enjoy this most stylish and sporty small car with a specially designed tour from one side of Scotland to the other.
 Pick up a new Mini Cooper (convertible if you wish!) in Edinburgh, then head out to the glens for a night at a country inn.
-Tour on to the West Coast, to a hidden hotel famed for its seafood at the water's edge, then hop on a ferry across to the Isle of Mull and relax at an iconic Victorian hotel overlooking the harbour and bay.
+Tour on to the West Coast, to a hidden hotel famed for its seafood at the water's edge, then hop on a ferry across to the Isle of Mull and relax in a welcoming guesthouse in colourful Tobermory.

 Collect your Mini Cooper in Edinburgh and cross the Forth Road bridge then hit those great country roads.
 Plenty of time today to explore Perthshire or make a detour to St Andrews and Fife.

 Your first base is a renowned, 18th century drovers’ inn nestling in the heart of Glen Devon, one of the most beautiful glens in Perthshire.
 The historic atmosphere is balanced by welcoming, modern touches, and you’ll find an exceptional menu featuring the best Scottish produce, such as wild venison, hand-dived scallops and mouth-watering salmon.
 The cosy bar offers a wide selection of Scottish ales and single malt whiskies, including local Edradour, which proudly boasts that it is the smallest distillery in Scotland (visitors welcome nonetheless)!

 More great roads await as you cross the highlands, passing through the majestic Glencoe valley and on to reach the west coast, with your next hotel, set in a glorious lochside location.